ubuntu/snappy-playpen/cloudfoundry-cli/README.md

 ## Current state

 Working features:
- - None
+ - The snap builds and executes.
+More testing is required to verify the functions don't require extra interfaces.

 Known issues:
- - Fails to build with many errors like: main redeclared in this block.
+ - It required to hack the go plugin in order to install only the main package.